 Security Testing

 Another crucial stage in any API testing process is security testing.
-APIs are the backbone of any apps or software these days.
+APIs are the backbone of any app or software these days.
 If an API is compromised due to security vulnerabilities, the whole system will be at risk of an attack, leading to significant financial losses and tarnished reputation.